United States

 Program overview

-- A 12-month, certificate-granting program designed to prepare graduates for licensure as radiation therapists and an entry-level position within the radiation oncology team.
+- A 12-month, certificate-granting program designed to prepare graduates for licensure as radiation therapists and an entry-level position within the radiation oncology field.

 - Curriculum aligned with the standards of the Joint Review Committee on Education in Radiologic Technology (JRCERT) and developed to meet the high-quality practice expectations of the Duke Department of Radiation Oncology.